River Song: How impossible?

 - Cold Days: The plot of the book involves Harry being tasked with killing an immortal.
 Before a day has passed, Karrin Murphy shoots his target, Maeve, on Halloween night, the one night a year immortals... aren't.
 His task was considered completed by proxy.

 - The Doctor of Doctor Who does this fairly often.
 On one occasion, he restored all of time and space, within about two thousand years.
-That may not sound like a short time, but considering that this is the biggest task anyone could ever be given, I think it belongs here.

 - On Star Trek: The Original Series, Kirk often asks Scotty to perform impossible feats of engineering, generally involving completing repairs in a much shorter time than Scotty claims that he needs.
 He always comes through.
 In the third movie it's revealed that Scotty always multiplies his estimates by a factor of (at least) four, so that his tasks only seem impossible.
 Geordi La Forge on The Next Generation may be a better example of the trope.
 In one episode, when a visiting Scotty learns that the estimates Geordi gives Picard are actually accurate, he asks, horrified, "How do you expect to be considered a miracle worker if you tell them how long it will really take?"
 And yet Geordi still manages to pull things off just in time, and well under the given estimates.